 Don't gamble for just £49 we can take this worry away!

-dealers.
-For SEAT cars one year up to 15 years old on a time and
+price service plans for SEAT cars new to 8 years old on a time and

-servicing regime only.
-All prices are (where applicable) inclusive of
+distance servicing regime only.
+All prices (where applicable) inclusive

-all parts, oil, labour and VAT and come with a two-parts warranty.
-This
+of parts, oil, labour and VAT and come with two year parts warranty